Rahul-Singh-59/Vrinda_Stores_Excel_Project/README.md

-# Vrinda-Stores-Sales
-Objectives : To improve sales and increase revenue
+Creation of an Excel interactive sales dashboard for analysis and gaining insights for increasing revenue for Vrinda stores